Clothing and Textiles Research Journal

 - Use continuous line numbering on the main manuscript pages.

-Our review procedures follow the double blind practice and thus do not include your name on the abstract, manuscript, or have any self-identifying information within the manuscript.
+Our review procedures follow the double anonymize practice and thus do not include your name on the abstract, manuscript, or have any self-identifying information within the manuscript.
 Your manuscript will not be sent out for review if there is any identifying information on the manuscript, abstract, tables, or figures.

 The main manuscript document should include two major sections (in this order): Main Body and References.
 This will be uploaded as the "main document."
 Other sections such as tables and figures are uploaded separately from the main document.

 Sections in a manuscript may include the following (in this order): (1) Title page, (2) Abstract and Keywords, (3) Text, (4) Notes, (5) References, (6) Tables, (7) Figures, (8) Appendices, and (9) Biography.

 1. Title page.
 Upload as title page.
 Please include the following: